tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When keys are generated, the then current master secret (MS) is used as an entropy source.
 For handshake records, this means the hs_master_secret.
-For application data, records, this means the regular master_secret.
+For application data records, this means the regular master_secret.

 To generate the key material, compute